linnify/nooxit-demo/README.md

 - For the API part we used FastAPI framework
 - The web client was written in React
-- For the OpenID Provider we used Dex
+- For the OpenID Provider we used Ory Hydra
-- LDAP connector
+- Custom Auth Provider

 #### Run the project